Iraq’s anti-American militias aren’t just Iranian proxies. That helps explain their troubles.

 Some Iraqi families say they believe their compensation was cut off because they were no longer useful to the militias.
 Others said they had received no explanation.

-Officials from the Martyrs Foundation, involved in the allocation of payments, said that they were unaware of any issues but suggested that bureaucratic holdups may be to blame.
+Officials from the Martyrs Foundation involved in the allocation of payments said that they were unaware of any issues but suggested that bureaucratic holdups may be to blame.
 “Perhaps people don’t understand their own rights, or perhaps there are problems in the bureaucracy,” said Kifa Haider, a spokesman for the foundation.
 “With the martyrs of the PMF we have no problem because all the procedures to pay them have been followed.”

 'I want to defend my country'